Indonesian Car Brands

 Timor Logo

-Timor, also known as TPN (short for PT Timor Putra Nasional), was born in 1996 when the Indonesian president demanded the development of the domestic auto industry.
-But this did not last long: it ceased operations in 2000 after protests over an unfair market division.
-Legally, this manufacturer continues to exist because it has not gone bankrupt and has not been dissolved.
+Timor, also known as TPN (short for PT Timor Putra Nasional), was born in 1996 when the Indonesian president demanded the development of a domestic automobile industry.
+But it didn’t last long: it ceased operations in 2000 after protests over unfair market sharing.
+Legally, this manufacturer continues to exist, as it has not gone bankrupt or been liquidated.

-The brand logo shows its name.
-Some believe that the word “Timor” was formed from the phrase “Tenaga/Teknologi Industri Mobil Rakyat.”
-According to others, this is just a tribute to the island of the same name.
-The lettering is in a serif font similar to Baskerville FS ExtraBold from FontSite Inc. or its free counterpart Baskervald ADF Std Heavy Normal from Arkandis Digital Foundry.
-Above the text is a stylized letter “T” in a horseshoe-shaped half ring.
-It is formed by three figures resembling the details of a car.
-All elements and letters are dark blue, and the background is white.
+The brand’s logo bears its name.
+Some believe that the word “Timor” is derived from the phrase “Tenaga/Teknologi Industri Mobil Mobil Rakyat.”
+According to others, it is simply a tribute to the island of the same name.
+The inscription is in a serif font similar to Baskerville FS ExtraBold from FontSite Inc. or its free analog Baskervald ADF Std Heavy Normal from Arkandis Digital Foundry.
+Above the text is a stylized letter “T” in a horseshoe-shaped semicircle.
+It is formed by three figures resembling car parts.
+All elements and letters are dark blue; the background is white.

 Tawon

 Another Indonesian brand that has left the market is Tawon.
-His cars went on sale in 2010 and were initially used as public transport in the villages.
-Then the manufacturing company PT Super Gasindo Jaya expanded its range, starting to produce city cars and pickups.
-The name Tawon was associated with great speed among the people of Indonesia because it translates as “wasp.”
-Also, it was a nod to the compact size of mini cars.
+Its cars went on sale in 2010 and were initially used as public transportation in villages.
+Then, the manufacturer PT Super Gasindo Jaya expanded the lineup to produce city cars and pickup trucks.
+The name Tawon was associated with great speed among Indonesians, as it translates to “wasp.”
+It was also a hint at the compact size of the mini cars.
 In 2017, the brand went bankrupt.
 Its logo is also a thing of the past, and almost no one remembers what it looked like.